veger/ros-builder/README.md

 # ROS builder

-Build script to build [ROS](http://www.ros.org/) from source on Ubuntu (and probably Debian).
+ROS Build script to build [ROS](http://www.ros.org/) from source on Ubuntu (and probably Debian).
 The script installs required packages, grabs ROS sources, builds and installs ROS.
+With the build directory (produced by the script) available, the script is able to update your ROS installation so you have the newest version again.
-Basically as described on the [ROS wiki](http://wiki.ros.org/indigo/Installation/Source) with some minor alterations.
+The script does basically the same as described on the [ROS wiki](http://wiki.ros.org/indigo/Installation/Source).

 *Note that the compiling ROS requires a lot of dependencies.* So it is likely that the script fails to build ROS due to missing dependencies.
 This is not a problem, except you need to find teh correct (Ubuntu) packages that fullfills the requirement.